How to Maintain an Aluminum Sailboat: A Structured Approach for Bluewater and World Cruising

 FAQ: Your Questions About Maintaining Aluminum Sailboats:

-Why do Allures aluminum sailboats have a two-wire electrical system?
+Why use a bipolar electrical system?

 Any other questions?
 Check out the FAQ!